CrisFeit/vtex-email-framework/README.md

   npm | yarn install
 ```
 ## Guide
-* File names must be the same
+* Data and template file name must be the same
 ```
 app
 │